adieyal/dictutils/README.md

 ## dictutils.pivot

-Pivots a dictionary by a give list of keys
+Pivots a dictionary by a given list of keys

 ```python
 d1 = {